JWiley/MonashHonoursStatistics/IntroR.md

     enter/return.
 When typing your password in the terminal, no characters will appear, but it is still being entered.*

+4. Install `openssl` which will allow `R` to securely download files and packages from the internet.
+Do this by opening the terminal (you can search for "terminal" or look in the launchpad) and type thise code once the terminal opens and press enter:
+	`brew install openssl`

+5. Some graphics require a graphic interface and window system called X11.
+To install this, go online [here](https://www.xquartz.org/), download and install the package.

-4. Once you think you've followed all the installation steps, move on to the next section to Try `R`.
+6. Once you think you've followed all the installation steps, move on to the next section to Try `R`.

 # 2. Try `R`